Connecting to public Wi-Fi networks - threat or scare?

 - You connect to a hacker's Wi-Fi and type “amazon.com” into your browser

-- The hacker tries to redirect you to “amaz0n.com” (with a zero instead of an “o”)
+- The hacker attempts to redirect you to “amaz0n.com” (with a zero instead of an “o”)

-- Do not ignore this warning or click “Proceed to amazon.com.”
-You’ll be entering a phishing site.
-Disconnect from the Wi-Fi – the attacker controls it and is trying to steal your login or credit card data
+- Important: Never ignore this warning or click “Proceed to amazon.com.”
+This is a phishing attempt.
+Disconnect from the Wi-Fi immediately — the attacker controls the network and is trying to steal your login credentials or credit card details

-⚠️ A different situation arises if you yourself mistype the address or click a phishing link in an email or SMS – for example, “amaz0n.com” instead of “amazon.com.”
-That domain could be registered by an attacker, have a valid HTTPS certificate, and visually mimic the original.
-In that case, the browser won’t warn you – everything looks legitimate on the surface.
-You’ll learn more about how to recognise such attacks in our Cyber Compass course.
+⚠️ A different and more dangerous scenario occurs if you mistype the address or click a phishing link — for example, entering “amaz0n.com” instead of “amazon.com.”
+In this case, the fake domain may have a valid HTTPS certificate and closely mimic the original.
+Since everything looks legitimate, the browser won't issue any warning.
+You’ll learn more about identifying these types of attacks in the Phishing module of our Cyber Compass course.

 Summary: If you use internet banking via a web browser and visit HTTPS-secured sites, the browser protects you from being redirected to fake servers by displaying a warning if there are problems with the certificate.
 However, the greatest risk is when a user visits a fake address themselves - for example, by clicking on a phishing link in an email or SMS, or when they access a site without HTTPS security (HTTP only).
 Therefore, it is always important to check the entire address in the browser carefully, not just the lock icon.
 You can learn more about how to protect yourself from phishing attacks in our Cyber Compass course in the Phishing module.